-You can grab some basic tourist shirts at the airport before you go or make it special by buying the shirts on location.
+You can grab some basic tourist shirts at the airport before going or making it special by buying the shirts on location.

-Along the beach, you will find vendors selling shirts and beachwear that are perfect for lounging on the sand.
+You will find vendors selling shirts and beachwear that are perfect for lounging on the sand along the beach.